lianos/sparrow/README.md

 To install the shiny bits for this package, you can install the `{sparrow.shiny}` in a similar way as described above.

+## Historical Note

+This package used to be called [multiGSEA](https://github.com/lianos/multiGSEA)), but it’s name was changed to avoid conflict with another package by the same name that was submitted to Bioconductor version 3.12.